 Reanimated was created and is actively maintained by developers at Software Mansion and Expo.
 It integrates with the React Native Gesture Handler library for creating tap, pan, and fling gestures.

 React Native Reanimated has gone through version updates over the years, with the release of v2 in 2020 and v3 in 2023.
 While v2 came with some breaking changes, v3 only included a new Shared Element Transitions feature.
 This new addition allows you to animate views between navigation screens, which adds a smooth transition between the elements of different screens.
 Besides adding new features, the updates to Reanimated also included performance improvements, improved memory usage, and library stability.

 Here’s a demo of an animation created using Reanimated:

 React Native Shared Element provides a set of native building blocks for performing shared element transitions, and enhancing the building of custom transitions beyond what the core React Native API provides.
 These primitives are all through native implementation.

 React Native Shared Element solves a set of specific problems through its native implementation approach.
 For example, if you were trying to add heavy transitions like navigation between two screens or even add a modal transition to your app with the React Native Animated API, you could still run into performance issues like frame drops.

 This library solves the following problems:

-Moreover, this library has a separate version to support shared transitions between navigators using the React Navigation library called react-navigation-shared-element.
+Moreover, React Native Shared Element has a separate version to support shared transitions between navigators using the React Navigation library called react-navigation-shared-element.
 It uses

 stackNavigator, which you can use to wrap each route screen in the navigator and detect changes to trigger shared element transitions.